CDKL5 Deficiency Disorder

 The CDKL5 gene is responsible for creating a protein necessary for normal brain development and function.
 Pathogenic variants in the CDKL5 gene reduce the amount of functional CDKL5 protein or alter its activity in neurons.
 A shortage (deficiency) of CDKL5 or impairment of its function disrupts brain development.

 The exact cause of CDKL5 deficiency disorder is not known.
 Most pathogenic variants within the CDKL5 gene occur spontaneously and are not passed down through families.
-However, in rare cases, families in which multiple siblings were affected with the same pathogenic variant have been reported.
+However, there have been rare cases reported in which multiple siblings were affected with the same pathogenic variant within a family.

 Symptoms of CDKL5 deficiency disorder